 We are delighted that you are interested in applying to Capitol Hill Day School!

 Admissions decisions at Capitol Hill Day School are based on a combination of criteria, including evaluation of the applicant's visit, teacher recommendations, testing, parent interview, and availability within a given grade level.
 Special attention is given to maintaining gender balance and diversity within each grade.
-An Admission Committee of teachers and administrators review applications and decisions are guided by our commitment to the School’s mission.
+An Admission Committee of teachers and administrators reviews applications, and decisions are guided by our commitment to the School’s mission.
 Younger siblings of current Capitol Hill Day School students are given preference for entry into the prekindergarten year only.
 The Admissions Checklist to the right outlines the admissions process.

 Please feel free to contact me if you have any questions.

 Parent Interviews are informal meetings with the Admissions Director, Head of School, or Assistant Head of School.
 It is an opportunity for you to ask questions and for the School to learn more about your child and family.
 Parents may attend jointly, or just one parent may attend.
-Because Capitol Hill Day School values community, the parent interview is seen as an important first step to creating a open dialogue and engaging new parents in our community.
+Because Capitol Hill Day School values community, the parent interview is seen as an important first step in creating an open dialogue and engaging new parents in our community.
 Interviews are generally one hour.

 Admissions Play Dates are an opportunity for Capitol Hill Day School teachers to meet and engage with your child in a fun and relaxed way.
 The play date takes place at Capitol Hill Day School on Saturday morning.
 Small groups of 5 to 8 students will be in a classroom with 3 Capitol Hill Day School teachers.
 There is no formal assessment of students during the play date.
 Play Dates are one hour.